Inuyashiki: Characters

 A classmate of Hiro who has a crush on him.
 She sheltered Hiro at her home after he first escaped from the police, and became another woman that Hiro loved.

+Production

+During Hiroya Oku's work on Gantz for Shueisha's Weekly Young Jump, editor Shiota offered him a position at Kodansha's bimonthly magazine Evening.
+The publication's smaller scale and flexibility would allow Oku to develop his ideas with complete creative freedom.
+He accepted and began developing what would become Inuyashiki.
+Before completing Gantz, Oku drew inspiration from the film Astro Boy for the story of a deceased man revived as a super robot, which evolved into the narrative of Inuyashiki and Hiro—two characters seeking, in their own ways, to regain their humanity.
+The series proposal was approved, and Oku maintained near-total creative independence, with minimal editorial oversight from Shiota.
+For the title, Oku sought an ambiguous word that would intrigue readers.
+He selected "Inuyashiki" ('dog mansion'), a surname that does not exist in Japan, in contrast to the similar "Nekoyashiki" ('cat mansion'), which does appear in Japanese records.

 Media

 Manga

 Written and illustrated by Hiroya Oku, Inuyashiki was serialized in Kodansha's seinen manga magazine Evening, from January 28, 2014, to July 25, 2017.
 Kodansha collected its 85 chapters in ten tankōbon volumes, released from May 23, 2014, to September 22, 2017.

 Kodansha USA licensed the manga for English release in North America in 2014.
 The ten volumes were released from August 25, 2015, to December 19, 2017.
 Crunchyroll started publishing the manga in a digital format in 2015; the service is set to end in December 2023.